-This article covers
+This article covers three methods.

-split a string using the awk command in a bash shell script
+Split a string using the awk command in a bash shell script

 str="abc:def:ghi"